 Hoagland is a tiny town located in the state of Indiana.
 With a population of 824 people and just one neighborhood, Hoagland is the 350th largest community in Indiana.

-Hoagland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hoagland is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hoagland who work in office and administrative support (16.90%), sales jobs (11.03%), and management occupations (10.80%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hoagland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hoagland is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hoagland who work in management occupations (12.07%), office and administrative support (11.62%), and sales jobs (10.48%).

 Also of interest is that Hoagland has more people living here who work in computers and math than 95% of the places in the US.

-Hoagland is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hoagland is a great place for families with children to consider.
+First of all, many other families with children live here, making Hoagland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hoagland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hoagland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Hoagland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hoagland doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Hoagland is English.
 Other important languages spoken here include Italian and Polish.